Simranbee/FarmerProtestTweetAnalysis/README.md

 # FarmerProtestTweetAnalysis
-An analysis on the Tweets around the Farmer protests in India *OnGoing*
+An analysis on the Tweets around the Farmer protests in India

 Plotly visualizations aren't appearing on my latest commit